Ratepayer's Info 2022

 R.M.
 Mowing:

-Friesen Mowing has been contracted again for 2022 for ditch mowing in the municipality.
+Friesen Mowing has been contracted in 2023 for ditch mowing in the municipality.

-Gravel tenders for loading/hauling were placed on Sask Tenders for this year.
-The loading and hauling tender was awarded to Kam-Crete Ltd. from Kamsack.
+Gravel tenders for crushing/stockpiling and loading/hauling were placed on Sask Tenders for this year.
+The tenders were awarded to Kam-Crete Ltd. from Kamsack.

 R.M. of Cote’s Runnymede Transfer Station Site: